You cannot control the weather. But you can control how you respond to it.

 It’s always been the holy grail in agriculture to have an accurate, site specific weather forecast and work planning tools for numerous on-farm applications.
 Thanks to weather IoT devices in the field, this is possible today.
 They provide data to nudge and tune the forecast based on actual field conditions and learn the climate at the field location over a period of time (AI system approach).

-The detailed data is then integrated into work planning tools for: plant nutrition, field accessibility, tillage ability, sowing window, plant protection (spraying), and a harvest window.
-Future enhancements will include forecasted prediction for disease models and soil moisture estimates.
+The detailed data is then integrated into work planning tools for plant nutrition, field accessibility, tillage ability, sowing window, plant protection (spraying), and a harvest window.
+Future enhancements will include a forecasted prediction for disease models and soil moisture estimates.